Aslenta/BoF3-reduced-story-text/README.md

-# BoF3-reduced-story-text
+# Breath of Fire III patch for PSX NTSC disc
+This patch is for the NTSC disc image for the intended purpose of speedrunning

-Breath of Fire III mod to remove text from story text boxes
+This mod removes the text from most of the story dialogue boxes which are slow to display

+I would recommend keeping backup copies of your original disc image